cupOJoseph/XforYgen/README.md

 # X for Y generation.

 ## Description
-This is a simple program which generates psuedorandom startup ideas, based on a "The X for Y" format.
+This is a simple program which generates pseudorandom startup ideas, based on a "The X for Y" format.
 Our Twitter Bot can be found here: https://twitter.com/NextBigThingBot.

 This bot is currently hosted on [Glitch](http://glitch.com).
 We use [uptimerobot](https://uptimerobot.com/) to make an http request every 12 hours to the server where this is hosted.
 Every time the server gets any ping it will tweet.